epfl-ada/ada-2023-project-advanceddataarsonists/README.md

      - A difference in difference of means between the both (where *neutral actors* are defined by a certain threshold $\alpha$ defined on the metric `1.`).

-     - Matching between *neutral actors* and *actors* with a preferrence (however this may end up being complexify by the limited amou)
+     - Matching between *neutral actors* and *actors* with a preferrence (however this may end up being complexify by the limited amount)

-## Proposed timeline

-## Organization